Addiction and Alcoholism Treatment

-A = Activating events or triggers: Significant or insignificant events activate our thinking all day long.
+Activating events or triggers: Significant or insignificant events activate our thinking all day long.
 Events may have different meanings depending on who you are, as we all have different thresholds.
+Events push your buttons.

-D = Disputing old beliefs and negative self talk: The idea is to see if your belief system is rational, healthy and up-to-date.
+Disputing old beliefs and negative self-talk: The idea is to see if your belief system is rational, healthy and up-to-date.

-E = Effective philosophy (New): We take actions, paradoxical behaviours, we don’t just try and stop doing negative things we force ourselves into new positive behaviours by practicing what we call exposure therapy, facing our fears.
+Effective Philosophy (New): We take actions, paradoxical behaviours, we don’t just try and stop doing negative things we force ourselves into new positive behaviours by practising what we call exposure therapy, facing our fears.

 Addiction and Alcoholism Treatment Recovery Support Groups